ddev/ddev-contrib/README.md

 ## .ddev/web-build/Dockerfile examples to customize web container

+* [Stripe CLI](web-container-dockerfiles/stripe-cli) (This is also a good example of adding any non-standard Debian repository.)

 ## Full recipes

 * [Using ddev with a corporate (or other) web proxy](recipes/proxy)